Gibson SG Tribute Review e1672344950463

 The Gibson SG Tribute Review

-Many famous guitarists have used an SG, including Frank Zappa, Jimmy Page, and John McLaughlin.
-While the Gibson SG has evolved, many of these classic models are still available today.
+Many famous guitarists, including Frank Zappa, Jimmy Page, and John McLaughlin, have used an SG.
+While the Gibson SG has evolved, many classic models are still available.

 Jimmy Page

-Jimmy Page has played a variety of SGs throughout his career, including his original SG Special which was dated back to 1965.
+Jimmy Page has played a variety of SGs throughout his career, including his original SG Special, which dates back to 1965.
 He has also used many other brands, though.
-His most recognizable SG is called “Monkey” and has two P-90 pickups.
+His most recognizable SG is “Monkey” and has two P-90 pickups.

 Pete Townshend

 Pete Townshend has also been a fan of the Gibson SG.
 His SG was a popular model for many years and was used for several seminal LPs.
-Gary Clark Jr. also used this guitar, and it has been spotted in concert by several other famous guitarists.
-He’s gotten so popular that Gibson even released a signature model for him.
+Gary Clark Jr. also used this guitar, which has been spotted in concert by several other famous guitarists.
+He’s gotten so popular that Gibson released a signature model for him.

 24a4b1af 867b 456e 8e34 d27da47af578